christiskatsouris/ivxPredictive/README.md

 - Rao, M. M. (1961).
 Consistency and limit distributions of estimators of parameters in explosive stochastic difference equations.
 The Annals of Mathematical Statistics, 32(1), 195-218.
 - Rao, M. M. (1966).
 Inference in stochastic processes.
 II.
 Zeitschrift für Wahrscheinlichkeitstheorie und Verwandte Gebiete, 5(4), 317-335.
+- Hee, O. (1966).
+Tests for Predictability of Statistical Models.
+Journal of Farm Economics, 48(5), 1479-1484.

 ### 1970's